lollcat/fab-jax/README.md

 # TODO:
+ - Improve stability.
+By making the GMM problem very hard we can break training, which is useful for finding the most unstable parts of the code.
  - Use sum-tree for prioritised buffer implementation.
 Would be nice to do everything with log probs.
  - make nice target distribution abstractions
  - Could use exponential moving average for flow params used in SMC (i.e. target network).
+ - Add `jaxtyping`